 Credit card fraud costs the Financial Services industry billions of Euros in losses each year (Nesvijevskaia, Ouillade, Guilmin, & Zucker, 2021).
 The need for ever more sophisticated Machine Learning techniques to tackle this problem has been well established by academic observers such as (Dal Pozzolo et al., 2014) and (P. Sharma & Priyanka, 2020).
 Research by (A. Sharma & Bathla, 2020) and (Batageri & Kumar, 2021) are examples of work in this field to improve fraud detection rates through ever more sophisticated neural network algorithms.
 However, many researchers highlight the parallel challenge that these ‘black box’ models need to be held accountable for the individual fraud classifications that they make (T.Y.Wu & Y.T.Wang, 2021).

-(Ignatiev, 2020) focuses on the need for Explainable Artificial Intelligence (XAI) to be trustable, while (Carvalho, Pereira, & Cardoso, 2019) are more emphatic about the European Union’s legal demands that all automated decision making about citizens be transparent.
+(Ignatiev, 2020) focuses on the need for Explainable Artificial Intelligence (XAI) to be trustable, while (Carvalho, Pereira, & Cardoso, 2019) are more emphatic about the European Union’s legal demands that all automated decision-making about citizens be transparent.

-This dissertation will focus on ML driven software used by the Financial Services industry and whether an objective rating can be given to different XAI methods in terms of explaining the reason for a given credit card fraud classification.
-To narrow the field of interest further, the paper will propose a series of metrics to rate the per- formance of four state-of-the-art XAI methods; SHAP, LIME, ANCHORS, and DICE
+This dissertation will focus on ML-driven software used by the Financial Services industry and whether an objective rating can be given to different XAI methods in terms of explaining the reason for a given credit card fraud classification.
+To narrow the field of interest further, the paper will propose a series of metrics to rate the performance of four state-of-the-art XAI methods; SHAP, LIME, ANCHORS, and DICE

 on an industry credit card fraud dataset, as applied to the classification of individual credit card transactions.
-(These XAI approaches are described, with supporting ref- erences, in Section 2.2).
-Companies operating in the area of financial crime software, such as SymphonyAI and Actimize, already sell ML based software to detect credit card fraud but generally rely on only one explainer technique, usually SHAP values.
+(These XAI approaches are described, with supporting references, in Section 2.2).
+Companies operating in financial crime software, such as SymphonyAI and Actimize, already sell ML-based software to detect credit card fraud but generally rely on only one explainer technique, usually SHAP values.

-Specifically, the scope of experiments in this paper is on explanations for individual (’local’ ) transactions, and only considers interpretability techniques that are agnostic about the type of the detection model.
+Specifically, the scope of experiments in this paper is on explanations for individual (’local’ ) transactions and only considers interpretability techniques that are agnostic about the type of the detection model.

 Research Project/Problem